‘RHOD’ Star Kary Brittingham Shares Sweet Birthday Post For Fellow Housewife Stephanie Hollman

 Stephanie rocked a thick-strapped plaid top that exposed her shoulders.
 She accessorized with glitzy dangling earrings.
 Both women appeared to be wearing makeup in the snap, although Stephanie’s application looked to be a little heavier than Kary’s.
 Each housewife seemed to be wearing a similar shade of red lipstick, and they both smiled brightly at the camera.

 It looked like they were sitting in front of a window at night in the pic and posed by leaning against each other.
-Kary did not indicate the exact location where the image was taken.
+Kary did not indicate the exact location where the photo was taken.

 Kary paired the picture with a caption about how special Stephanie’s friendship is to her.
 She praised the newly 40-year-old for having a “beautiful soul” and wrote that she was so grateful to have someone like Stephanie in her life.
-Kary also mixed in a few emoji into her short paragraph, such as praise-hands, a sparkling pink heart, and a party popper.
+Kary also mixed in a few emoji into her short paragraph such as praise-hands, a sparkling pink heart, and a party popper.

 She even used the hashtag “#friendsforever.”